pauladiniz/pauladiniz/README.md

 10 years working in the field and my family still has no idea what's my actual job.

-My current stack is VueJS, Tailwind, Node, Prisma, GraphQL and Postgres, good stuff. :)
+My current stack is VueJS, Tailwind, Node, Prisma, GraphQL and Postgres.
+But honestly I just enjoy solving problems that will actually make a difference.

 📝 [Linkedin](https://www.linkedin.com/in/pauladinizz/)